songqiaoyuchen/soforum/README.md

 - Search functionality via a top navigation bar to find threads by keywords.
 - "/[category]" pages to display category-specific threads (TBC)*.
 - "/thread/[id]" pages to display individual threads.
-- *Editing and deletion capabilities restricted to the thread's author (TBC)*.
+- Editing and deletion capabilities restricted to the thread's author.
-- *Sorting of threads by relevancy, popularity, and time (TBC)*.
-- *Tag system to attach user-designed tags to threads (TBC)*.
+- Tag system to attach user-designed tags to threads.
-- *Interactions such as upvoting, commenting, saving, and reposting for logged-in users (TBC)*.
+- Interactions such as upvoting, commenting, saving for logged-in users.

 #### UI/UX Design
 - Responsive layout for devices of all screen sizes.
 - Loading placeholders and animations to improve user experience.
 - Side navigation bar for navigating "/[category]" pages.
 - Global alert system using MUI Snackbar managed by Redux.
-- *"/user/[username]" page to display user info and allow user settings customization, such as theme (TBC)*.
+- "/user/[username]" page to display user info.

 ### Next Steps
 - Enable optional content filtering powered by AI.
 - Enable anonymous browsing mode.
 - Enable third-party login with Google and GitHub using OAuth.
-- Optimize loading time and deploy the application.

 ## Prerequisites